Prescott, Arizona

 What is the Land Use Allocation in Prescott, AZ?

-The following table illustrates how land is allocated for various uses within the Prescott, AZ as defined by city ordinances.
+The following table illustrates how land is allocated for various uses within Prescott, AZ as defined by city ordinances.

 Permitted Use TypePermitted Use Sub TypePercentageArea(sq. m)